 Until the pandemic hit, we were in the longest seller’s market in history.
 Good news – we still are; in most sectors.
 The markets for private companies remains strong.

-Regardless of the effects of inflation, interest rate hikes, and the volatility in public markets, the market for private companies is still strong – for the moment.
+Regardless of the effects of inflation, tariffs and geopolitical volatility, the market for private companies is still strong – for the moment.

 Given the aforementioned issues and market conditions,